Making Cents: Should You Pay Down Your Mortgage?

-The second half of the American dream of home ownership is to own that home without a mortgage.
+The second half of the American dream of home ownership is to own that home without a partner, AKA a mortgage.
 For some, this may be a brilliant strategy.
-But for others, in the long run, perhaps not paying it down faster is a better choice.
+But for others, in the long run it may be that not paying it down faster is a better choice.

-Beyond taxes, there may be some core financial reasons why you should or shouldn’t pay that mortgage down quicker than the amortization schedule.
-The first may be other, higher rate debt that you have such as school loans or credit card debt.
+Beyond taxes, there may be some core financial reasons why you would or would not pay that mortgage down quicker than the amortization schedule.
+The first may be other, higher rate debt that you have.
+Two examples could be school loans or credit card debt.
 In general, it may be wise to accelerate payments of your highest costing debt first.

 Another reason may be higher priorities.
-If you don’t have a retirement or a college 529 savings plan established it may be wiser to begin investing in those rather than simply retiring your home mortgage.
-A 529 plan makes sense if you intend to pay for a child’s higher education.
-If you wait until college starts and must go the loan route, you’re likely to incur debt at a higher rate than your home mortgage.
+If you don’t have a retirement plan or a college savings plan going yet, it may be better to begin investing in these rather than simply retiring your home mortgage.
+College savings makes sense if you intend to pay for a child’s higher education.
+If you wait until college starts, and must go the loan route, you’re likely to incur debt at a higher rate than your home mortgage.

 Adding to your retirement accounts may also be a better alternative.
 In general, you’d have to assess your probability of earning more in your retirement account than you would by paying down the debt.
-For example, if your mortgage rate is 3.0%, how likely will you earn more than that in a retirement account?
-No one knows the answer, but long term investors typically have a target rate of return in mind and understand that in some years you will earn less and in others you may earn more.
+For example, if your mortgage rate is 4.5%, how likely are you to earn more than that in a retirement account?
+The answer is who knows for sure, but long terms investors typically have a target rate of return in mind and understand that in some years you will earn less and in others you may earn more.

-Other, higher risk loans that you may consider retiring before your mortgage would include a loan against any 401K plan or a loan with a variable rate that could spin out of control should rates ever get prohibitively higher again.
+Other, higher risk loans that you may consider retiring before your mortgage would include a loan against any 401K plan or a loan with a variable rate that could spiral out of control should rates ever get prohibitively higher again.
 The 401K loan is significant in that if you ever change jobs or your company gets sold, that outstanding loan could become taxable to you with an early withdrawal penalty if not handled properly.
-While any variable rate loans you have today may still be low cost, that can change and financially conservative people could consider eliminating that possible exposure with fixed rate loans.
+While any variable rate loans you have today may still be low cost, that can change and financially conservative people could consider eliminating that possible exposure.